Fidomi/ailleur-rest-API/README.md

 ### Description

-This is a minimal API to communicate with the data of the ailleurs's project.
+This is a minimal API to handle the data of the Ailleurs's project.
 This API provides only GET methods to view informations about the different French departments.
 All the data aggregated in the data files come from data.gouv.fr or from official French organisations like INSEE...